Thiago-cez/Thiago-cez/README.md

    ### About me

-      💻 I'm a Software Developer.
+      💻 I'm a Software Developer

-      🙋‍♂️fullstack web developer, with good practices in maintaining and building web pages.
+      🙋‍♂️fullstack web developer, with good practices in maintaining and building web pages

-      👉I like to craft solid and scalable web pages with great user experience.
+      👉I like to craft solid and scalable web pages with great user experience

-      🌱 I’m currently learning Vue.js.
+      🌱 I’m currently learning Vue.js

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### ⭐ Statistics and Languages